 - Olives (if you like extra saltiness)

-Ntomatorizo is also also a great side dish to accompany other meat and fish dishes.
+Ntomatorizo is also a great side dish to accompany other meat and fish dishes.

-Store ntomatorizo in an airtight container, in the fridge, for up to 3 days.
+Store the Greek tomato risotto in an airtight container, in the fridge, for up to 3 days.

 I don't recommend freezing rice dishes.